platers/obsidian-linter/docs/rules.md

 	- `'`: Use a single quote to escape if no single or double quote is present
 - Try to Escape Single Line Arrays: Tries to escape array values assuming that an array starts with "[", ends with "]", and has items that are delimited by ",".
 	- Default: `false`
+- Force Yaml Escape on Keys: Uses the Yaml escape character on the specified Yaml keys separated by a new line character if it is not already escaped.
+Do not use on Yaml arrays.
+	- Default: ``

 Example: YAML without anything to escape